saltandsovereigntypod/fantasy-book-tracker/README.md

 ## Email delivery

 No service beyond GitHub and Supabase is required for the basic setup.
-Supabase's built-in email delivery can be rate-limited, so custom SMTP may be added later if confirmation or reset emails become unreliable.
+Supabase's built-in email delivery can be rate-limited, so custom SMTP may be added later if confirmation or reset emails become unreliable